August 16, 1920

 As if by some ethereal breeze blowing suddenly in, the ball held up just a hair and dropped right in front of Bell’s diving attempt.
 Safe hit.

-We celebrated on the field, jumping around, shaking hands, patting each other on the cap, as you do after a big victory.
+I ran to join the others and we celebrated on the field, jumping around, shaking hands, patting each other on the cap, as you do after a big victory.
 In the stands, Kate and Rae cheered and clapped, their smiles warming every single part of me.
 I had never felt such pure contentment.
 Yet, something still felt unanswered.

 I ran to Kate, eager to share my excitement.